Infectious mononucleosis: Prognosis

-Once the acute symptoms of an initial infection disappear, they often do not return.
+Once the acute symptoms of an initial infection resolve, they often do not return.
 But once infected, the person carries the virus for the rest of their life.
 The virus typically lives dormant in B lymphocytes.
 Independent infections of mononucleosis may be contracted multiple times, regardless of whether the person is already carrying the virus dormant.
 Periodically, the virus can reactivate, during which time the person is again infectious, but usually without any symptoms of illness.
 Usually, a person with IM has few, if any, further symptoms or problems from the latent B lymphocyte infection.
-However, in susceptible hosts under the appropriate environmental stressors, the virus can reactivate and cause vague physical symptoms (or may be subclinical), and during this phase, the virus can spread to others.
+However, in susceptible hosts under the appropriate environmental stressors, the virus can reactivate and cause vague physical symptoms (or may be subclinical).
+During this phase, the virus can spread to others.